909Ahmed/ERA/S11/README.md

 # Train CIFAR10 with PyTorch

 I'm experimenting with [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.
 For training I applied OneCyclePolicy after calculating the lr with the steepest descent and at the midway of the loss valley.
+Additionally to inptepret the model capabilities I also used grad-cam on the misclassified predictions

 ## Prerequisites
 - Python 3.6+